 Google provides a variety of resources about the accessibility of their products, including the Use Google Products page.

 Google also has an Administrator Guide to Accessibility and a feedback form for reporting problems or suggestions.

 The accessible@googlegroups listserv is a public forum for posting questions about accessibility.
 To join, go to the email@example.com page and activate the "Join group to post" button.

-In 2012, North Carolina State University published information about accessibility and implementation of Google Apps on their campus.
+North Carolina State University has a website about accessibility and implementation of Google Apps on their campus.

 We have found that many cases, third-party Windows assistive technology such as screen readers and Dragon NaturallySpeaking have tended to work much better with Google Apps in Firefox than in Internet Explorer.
 In all cases, we recommend that you upgrade your assistive technology to the latest version if possible.